-New York State has many laws that provides greater protection to employees than the federal laws.
-In this article, we discuss few important labor laws which help an employee understand the laws affecting the employer-employee relationship in the state of New York.
-Ideally, an employer must comply with both federal and state law.
+New York State has many laws that provide greater protection to employees than federal laws.
+In this article, we discuss a few important labor laws which help an employee understand the laws affecting the employer-employee relationship in the state of New York.
+Ideally, an employer must comply with both federal and state laws.
 Following are the NYS Labor Laws:

-New York State’s minimum wage varies depending on the size of the employer and location where the employees are employed to work.
-According to New York State labor law, employers are compelled to state what pay an employee will be paid, for eg: will the pay be hourly, weekly, monthly and if it is hourly rate or annually.
-Also, the employer must state how many hours that the rate covers.
-For more information on Minimum wage laws 2021, visit New York Minimum Wage Laws page
+New York State’s minimum wage varies depending on the size of the employer and the location where the employees are employed to work.
+According to New York State labor law, employers are compelled to state what pay an employee will be paid, for eg: will the pay be hourly, weekly, monthly, and if it is an hourly rate or annually.
+Also, the employer must state how many hours the rate covers.
+For more information on Minimum wage laws 2022 visit New York Minimum Wage Laws page.

-New York States overtime labor laws requires an employer to pay overtime to employees at the rate of one and a half times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
-Refer New York Dept. of Labor’s FAQ’s PDF for more information on overtime wage requirements.
+New York States overtime labor laws require an employer to pay overtime to employees at the rate of one and a half times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.

 One Day of Rest in Seven Rule

-Certain employers in the state of New York are required to offer employees with at least 24 consecutive hours of rest in a workweek.
-Employers covered under this law are, hotels, restaurants, mercantile establishments and factories.
+Certain employers in the state of New York are required to offer employees at least 24 consecutive hours of rest in a workweek.
+Employers covered under this law are hotels, restaurants, mercantile establishments, and factories.
 However, in some cases, additional employers are covered as well as mentioned in section 161 of New York State Labor Law.

 Meal Break Laws

-Every individual employed under New York State’s labor law, including those employees who are employed in factories, hotels, restaurants and mercantile establishments, should be given at least 30 minutes for the midday meal break.
-The midday meal break period extending from 11 a.m to 2 p.m.
-All the employees are allowed to take a 1 hour meal break.
+Every individual employed under New York State’s labor law, including those employees who are employed in factories, hotels, restaurants, and mercantile establishments, should be given at least 30 minutes for the midday meal break.
+The midday meal break period extends from 11 a.m to 2 p.m.
+All the employees are allowed to take a 1-hour meal break.

-Every employee who’s working hours starts before 11 a.m and lasts later than 7 p.m will be allowed an extra meal break of at least 20 minutes between 5 p.m to 7 p.m.
+Every employee whose working hours start before 11 a.m and last later than 7 p.m will be allowed an extra meal break of at least 20 minutes between 5 p.m to 7 p.m.
 Employees working for a period of more than 6 hours starting between 1 p.m and 6 a.m, shall be allowed at least 1 hour for a meal break if employed for a factory and a 45 minutes meal break if employed with mercantile establishments or any other related occupations.